Virginia-iGEM/2018-wiki/app/content/Attributions.md

 **Shaun Moshasha**

  Shaun Moshasha is the executive director of [Open Bio Labs](http://openbiolabs.org/) in Charlottesville, VA.
 Sean helped the human practices committee extensively.
-As an alumni of Virginia IGEM, he was a great resource to ask about various iGEM related procedures.
+As an alumnus of Virginia IGEM, he was a great resource to ask about various iGEM related procedures.

  He helped design our GMO forum and let us help him teach middle and high schoolers about synthetic biology at CATEC.
 We also had a great time making paper at Open Biolabs from bacterial cellulose.
 He helped us write our financial analysis report which was key to highlight the importance of our project.